Introducing Assemblage - a microservice architecture definition process

 The second step of the process defines the subdomains.
 A subdomain is an implementable model of a sliver of business functionality, a.k.a. business capability.
 Each subdomain is owned by a small team.
 A subdomain consists of the aggregates acted upon by system operations.
 In Java application, for example, a subdomain would consist of Java classes.

-The third step groups the subdomains to form services and designs distributed system operations using the service collaboration (e.g. Saga, API Composition, and CQRS) patterns.
+The third step defines the service architecture by grouping the subdomains to form services and designing distributed system operations using the service collaboration (e.g. Saga, API Composition, and CQRS) patterns.

 The dark energy and dark matter forces drive the definition of services and the design of system operations.